danbev/learning-v8/README.md

 Notice that we also have to add `kMathIs42` to the Builtins class which is now part of the builtins_table_ array which we went through above.

+#### Transitioning/Transient
+In torgue source files we can sometimes see types declared as `transient`, and functions that have a `transitioning` specifier.
+In V8 HeapObjects can change at runtime (I think an example of this would be deleting an element in an array which would transition it to a different type of array HoleyElementArray or something like that.
+TODO: verify and explain this).
+And a function that calls JavaScript which cause such a transition is marked with transitioning.

 ### Troubleshooting
 Compilation error when including `src/objects/objects-inl.h: